 they that have done good; such are designed here who believe in Christ, which to do is the work of God, and the greatest and best of worlds; and without which it is impossible to please God in any; and indeed, whatever is not of faith is sin, and cannot be a good work: a good work is that which is done according to the will of God, from love to him, in faith, and with a view to his glory; and those that do such works shall come forth

 unto the resurrection of life; that is, unto everlasting life, glory, and happiness. . . .
-All shall rise to life, to an immortal life, so as never to die more; yet only good men shall rise to enjoy an [sic] happy and glorious life; which will lie in communion with God, angels, and saints, and in conformity to Christ, and in the everlasting vision of him:
+All shall rise to life, to an immortal life, so as never to die more; yet only good men shall rise to enjoy an [sic] happy and glorious life. . . .

 unto the resurrection of damnation; that is, to everlasting damnation, shame, and reproach; they shall be condemned by the Judge of the whole earth. . . .
 All will rise, but with a difference; the dead in Christ will rise first, in the morning of the resurrection, in the beginning of the thousand years, and therefore are here mentioned first; the rest, the wicked, will not rise until the evening of that day, till the thousand years are ended, and therefore are spoken of last.

-The only scripture that specifically mentions that there will be two non-concurrent resurrections is Revelation 20:4-6, which states,
+The only scripture which specifically indicates that there will be two distinct and non-concurrent resurrections is Revelation 20:4-6, which states,

 And I saw thrones, and they sat on them, and judgment was committed to them.
 Then I saw the souls of those who had been beheaded for their witness to Jesus and for the word of God, who had not worshiped the beast or his image, and had not received his mark on their foreheads or on their hands.
 And they lived and reigned with Christ for a thousand years.
 But the rest of the dead did not live again until the thousand years were finished.
 This is the first resurrection.
 Blessed and holy is he who has part in the first resurrection.
 Over such the second death has no power, but they shall be priests of God and of Christ, and shall reign with Him a thousand years.